AD18/Multi-channel-Filter-bank-using-Systolic-arrays/README.md

 ## Why systolic arrays for FIR filters?

-**Problems with naive / direct-form FIR in hardware**
+### Traditional Approach:

-* A direct-form FIR implementation with `N` taps commonly needs `N` multipliers and `N-1` adders on the critical path if implemented combinationally — leads to long combinational paths and slow clocking.
+* A direct-form FIR implementation with `N` taps commonly needs `N` multipliers and `N-1` adders on the critical path if implemented combinationally, leading to long combinational paths and slow clocking.
 * If you time-multiplex hardware to reuse one multiplier/adder, you increase latency and lower throughput.

-**Systolic array advantages**
+In a direct implementation, each new output requires:
+* Multiplying each input sample with its corresponding coefficient.
+* Accumulating all partial sums.

+This approach works but can become inefficient for large $N$, as it requires multiple sequential multiplications and additions.

+### Systolic Array Implementation:

+Our project instead uses a **systolic array** structure to implement the FIR filter.
+Here’s how it works:

+* The filter is built from a chain of **processing elements (PEs)**.
+* Each PE performs a **multiply-and-accumulate (MAC)** operation on part of the input data and coefficient.
+* Data (input samples and coefficients) are **pipelined** through the array, enabling multiple operations to execute in parallel.
+* The result is that after the pipeline is filled, the filter produces a new output on every clock cycle.
+* Thereby reducing **latency and hardware complexity** compared to direct form.

+This systolic design makes the FIR filter **highly parallel** and **throughput-efficient**, especially in hardware implementations like FPGAs or ASICs.

+### Advantages in Our Implementation:

-* Breaks computation into identical **processing elements (PEs)** that communicate only with immediate neighbors — no global buses.
+* Breaks computation into identical **processing elements (PEs)** that communicate only with immediate neighbors , i.e, no global buses.
 * Natural pipelining: new samples flow in every cycle and partial results flow through the array, enabling a new output every cycle after the pipeline fills.
-* Regular structure — easy to scale (increase taps or number of parallel filters by adding PEs/modules).
+* Regular structure: easy to scale (increase taps or number of parallel filters by adding PEs/modules).
 * Good area/time tradeoff: hardware resources are used continuously rather than idling.

 In short: systolic arrays are hardware-friendly, highly regular, and yield high throughput with low-frequency critical paths.

+---

+## Brief Project Overview

+This section provides a complete overview of the entire project, presenting the full workflow and flow of execution step by step:

+1. **Setup**
+   We begin by installing **Icarus Verilog** on Colab to allow simulation of Verilog hardware code within the notebook environment.

+2. **Input & Coefficient Generation**
+   Python scripts generate input samples (e.g., sinusoids) and FIR filter coefficients (`scipy.signal.firwin`).
+   - Before quantization, values are **scaled properly** to avoid underflow, since without scaling many values would collapse to zero.
+   - After scaling, they are quantized into **hexadecimal fixed-point numbers** and written to files:
+     * `input_samples.mem` → one line per sample
+     * `filter_coeffs.mem` → `(NUM_FILTERS × NUM_TAPS)` lines, one line per coefficient

+3. **Defines File (`defines.vh`)**
+   A key feature is that we define parameters like `NUM_TAPS`, `NUM_SAMPLES`, and `NUM_FILTERS` in a single header file `defines.vh`.
+These values automatically propagate to all other Verilog modules, making the design modular and scalable.
+By changing values in one place, the entire project adapts.

+4. **Verilog FIR Filter (Systolic Array)**
+   Verilog modules implement the FIR filter as a systolic array.
+   - The testbench reads the `.mem` files, processes them through the systolic FIR architecture, and writes the results to an output file.
+   - The **output file (`output.txt`)** contains `(NUM_SAMPLES + NUM_TAPS – 1)` rows × `NUM_FILTERS` columns.
+The extra `(NUM_TAPS – 1)` rows account for convolution padding.
+   - Each entry is written as a **signed integer** (two’s complement), representing the quantized convolution result.

+5. **Simulation & Verification (with Visualization)**
+   Using the same input and coefficients, Python computes reference FIR results with `np.convolve`.
+   - These results are compared line by line with Verilog’s `output.txt`.
+   - Graphs of impulse responses, frequency responses, and time-domain outputs confirm that the Verilog and Python results match closely, apart from negligible quantization error.

+6. **Evolution of the Project**
+   Initially, the project was built manually for **3 filters × 3 taps** in a brute-force style.
+Now, the design is fully modular and scalable, capable of handling arbitrary numbers of taps, samples, and filters.
+By simply changing parameters in `defines.vh`, it works seamlessly for *x* taps, *y* filters, and *z* samples.

+**In summary**:
+The project generates scaled inputs and coefficients (stored as hex), defines parameters centrally in `defines.vh`, runs a systolic-array FIR in Verilog, writes signed integer results to `output.txt`, and verifies them against Python with simulation and visualization.
+The final design is **accurate, modular, scalable, and efficient**.

 ---